gbhoyu/sudoku/README.md

 # sudoku

 This project is a Sudoku game where each puzzle is randomly generated on the spot.
-This link takes you to the game.
+The following link takes you to the game.
 <br>
 <br>
 <a href="https://gbhoyu.github.io/sudoku/pkg/"> Sudoku </a>